BoxuanShi/LoopS/README.md

 All these modules are licensed under GPL-3.0.

-Additionally, some functions are copied and modified from the **[CalcLoop](https://gitlab.com/multiloop-pku/calcloop)** package, which is licensed under the MIT License.
+Additionally, some functions are modified from the **[CalcLoop](https://gitlab.com/multiloop-pku/calcloop)** package, which is licensed under the MIT License.

 **Note:**